-Insolvent TradingInsolvent trading claims are made by either liquidators or creditors.
-Through investigation into the financial affairs of a company whilst in liquidation, the liquidator may discover evidence of insolvent trading (see below).
+Insolvent TradingInsolvent trading claims are made by either liquidators or creditors and are made when it is believed that a company has continued to trade despite being insolvent.
 The director, if found guilty of insolvent trading, then becomes personally liable for any shortfalls to creditors that the liquidation of the company does not cover.
 Directors may be personally liable for insolvent trading by the company if:

 - A person is a director at the time a company incurs a debt;